Best Outdoor Dining in NH

 The best part?
 You can bring your furry friend along too, as they offer dog-friendly outdoor seating.

-Locations in Amherst, Derry, and Portsmouth
+Locations in Amherst and Derry

 Did you know this Granite State favorite has outdoor dining at their Amherst location?
 The Bistro offers seasonal dishes made with fresh ingredients, often with a perfect pairing courtesy of The Winemaker.